korpling/ANNIS/docs/user-guide/src/aql/negation.md

 pos="DT"? & "amazing" & #1 !. #2
 ```
 is fine and finds all occurrences of "amazing" without a determiner before it (even if "amazing" is at the beginning of the text), but `pos="DT"? & "amazing"? & #1 !. #2` would be invalid because both operands are optional.
+Also, you can only use optional operands for negated operators.